-|Dry Matter Basis||41%||18%||33%|
+|Dry Matter Basis||41%||30%||22%|

-|Calorie Weighted Basis||35%||38%||28%|
+|Calorie Weighted Basis||31%||53%||16%|

-The first ingredient in this dog food is beef.
-Beef is defined as “the clean flesh derived from slaughtered cattle” and includes skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.1
+The first ingredient in this dog food is chicken.
+Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

-Beef is naturally rich in all ten essential amino acids required by a dog to sustain life.
+Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The second ingredient is beef broth.
+The next ingredient is chicken broth.
 Broths are of only modest nutritional value.
 Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.

-The third ingredient is beef liver.
-This is an organ meat sourced from a named animal and thus considered a beneficial component.
+The fourth ingredient is chicken liver, an organ meat sourced from a named animal and thus considered a beneficial component.

 The sixth ingredient lists carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.